spatie/ray/docs/environment-specific-configuration/docker.md

 ---
 title: Docker
-weight: 6
+weight: 1
 ---

-When developing using Docker, the Ray host should point to the internal IP of your Docker host by using 'host.docker.internal'.
+When developing using Docker, the Ray host should point to the internal IP of your Docker host by using 'host.docker.internal' in [the config file](/docs/ray/v1/configuration/general).

 ```php
 // save this in a file called "ray.php"